DanHodges/TheologicalDictionary/Council Of Constantinople (553 A.d.), Second.md

 # Council Of Constantinople (553 A.D.), Second
-Definition of Council Of Constantinople (553 A.D.), Second coming soon
+Definition of Council Of Constantinople (553 A.D.), Second coming soon.